OPERATION - 10 March - 7 April 2021

 Ocean Viking

 The Ocean Viking completes the rescue.
-The 106 survivors were brought to safety onboard Ocean Viking.Among them are 31 men, 8 women, 67 minors, of whom 51 are unaccompanied.
+The 106 were brought to safety onboard Ocean Viking.Among them are 31 men, 8 women, 67 minors, of whom 51 are unaccompanied.

 Latitude: 33.264